 Instructions

 - Peel and chop the vegetables with the exception of one potato.
-Grate the remaining potato.
+Grate the remaining potato.2 large carrots, 2 medium onions, 1 lb 450 grams potatoes, 1 medium potato, 1 large capsicum (red pepper)

-- Cut the meat into bite-sized chunks and coat in flour seasoned with 1 teaspoon salt.
+- Cut the meat into bite-sized chunks and coat in flour seasoned with salt and paprika1 lb 450 grams stewing beef, 2 tablespoons flour, ½ teaspoon salt, 2 tablespoons paprika

 - Brown the meat in batches in the sunflower oil in a large frying pan.
 Use a high heat and do not over-crowd the pan.
-The meat should brown on the outside, and not release its juices.
+The meat should brown on the outside, and not release its juices.2 to 3 tablespoons sunflower oil

 - Set the browned meat aside.

-- Add another splash of oil to the same pan and saute the onions and garlic until the onion is translucent.
-Do not allow the garlic to brown or it will become bitter.
+- Add another splash of oil to the same pan and saute the chopped onions, red pepper and garlic until the onion is translucent.
+Do not allow the garlic to brown or it will become bitter.2 cloves garlic

-- Now place the meat and onions into a pressure cooker, add the chopped and grated vegetables, 2 tablespoons paprika, 2 tablespoons worcestershire sauce and 2 tablespoons tomato puree.
+- Now place the meat and onions into a pressure cooker, add the chopped and grated vegetables, the Worcestershire sauce and the tomato puree.2 tablespoons worcestershire sauce, 2 tablespoons tomato puree

 - Make a stock by dissolving 2 beef stock cubes in 2 cups of boiling water.
-Pour over the meat and vegetables in the pressure cooker and mix well.
+Pour over the meat and vegetables in the pressure cooker and mix well.2 cups beef stock

 - Set the pressure cooker to 'Stew' function and cook for 20 minutes.
 If your pressure cooker does not have a 'Stew' function, just follow the manufacturer's instructions for the highest setting.